gustausantin/La-IA/scripts/sql/README_FIX_ULTIMO_SLOT.md

     v_restaurant RECORD;
 BEGIN
     FOR v_restaurant IN
-        SELECT id FROM restaurants WHERE active = true LOOP
+        SELECT id FROM businesses WHERE active = true LOOP
         PERFORM cleanup_and_regenerate_availability(
             v_restaurant.id,